 Hours: 7 AM - 9 PM

 Address: 77 Hoang Hoa Tham, Thang Tam Ward, Vung Tau

 Commissioned by the French governor, Paul Doumer, the villa is a summer retreat for Emperor Bao Dai and a vacation home for Vietnamese heads of state during the French occupation.
-It was completed in 1916 and now home to some local and cultural artifacts.
+It was completed in 1916 and is now home to some local and cultural artifacts.
 The White Palace could bring you back to the 20th century while immersing in this ancient architecture and historical Palace.
 To learn more about Emperor Bao Dai and his other palace, check our What to do in Dalat Travel Guide.